uswds/uswds/_components/accordions.md

 layout: styleguide
 type: component
 title: Accordions
-lead: Intro text on what is included in this section and how to use it.
-No more than one or two sentences.
+lead: Accordions are a list of headers that can be clicked to hide or reveal additional content.
 ---

 <div class="preview">